The £200m cancer drugs fund

 If you want to apply for the fund, your cancer specialist will need to make the application on your behalf.
 They will need to show that the drug is not currently available to you on the NHS and that they have investigated all other options.

-The Cancer Drugs Fund will be available until 2014.
+The Cancer Drugs Fund has been extended and will now be available until the end of March 2016.

 We are delighted that the Cancer Drugs Fund has already helped over 7,000 patients get hold of drugs their doctors have recommended for them.
-Macmillan is also pleased that people with rarer cancers have been benefitting from the Fund.
+Macmillan is also pleased that people with rarer cancers have benefited from the Fund.

 However, there is still more that can be done to make sure the Cancer Drugs Fund is used as effectively as possible.

 Our report, Improving Access?
 [PDF, 1.17MB] makes the following recommendations to the government: